 Although this mechanism of action inhibits a vital step in the maintenance of the bacterial cell wall, bacteria can potentially acquire resistance to cephalexin, which can occur through various mechanisms.
 The most common resistance mechanism is a bacterial expression of beta-lactamases, which are enzymes that can degrade beta-lactam antibiotics like cephalexin.
 Additionally, bacteria can obtain resistance to cephalexin by modifying the penicillin-binding proteins, which alters the binding of cephalexin to their target site.
 Also, bacteria can synthesize efflux pumps that pump cephalexin outside of the bacterial cell.

-Cephalexin is administered orally as either 250mg or 500mg capsules.
-These capsules can be given 1 to 4 times daily, usually administered for 7 days.
-Cephalexin capsule has been known to have an unpleasant taste.
+Cephalexin is administered orally as either 250 mg or 500 mg capsules.
+These capsules can be given 1 to 4 times daily, usually administered for seven days.
+Patients often report cephalexin capsules to have an unpleasant taste.
 The capsule is also notably large, which may be difficult to swallow.
 Cephalexin should be given on an empty stomach, as it is absorbed better in this environment.